 As of now, there are no recreational marijuana facilities as it is still outlawed in the state of Rhode Island.
 Medical marijuana dispensaries or Compassion Centers, have been growing since their legalization in 2009.
 Currently, there are 9 Compassion Centers across the state which act just like any other medical dispensary.
 A patient must ensure they bring their state-issued ID as well as their state-issued medical marijuana card to enter a dispensary.

 There are no rules outlined regarding how long a Compassion Center may operate.
 Some close as early as 2:00 pm while others will stay open until 9:00 pm.
-Be sure to double-check your favorite Compassion Center before making a visit.
+Be sure to double-check your favorite Compassion Center before visiting.

 Maine allows for the purchase of larger amounts of cannabis as compared to other states.
 Every 15 days either a registered caregiver or patient is allowed to purchase 2.5 ounces of usable marijuana products.
 This includes 2.5 ounces of weed or its equivalent in edibles, oils, creams, etc. After the 15 days expire, patients can then again elect to purchase up to 2.5 ounces.